Matt-Spence/CarGo/README.md

 # CarGo
-A learning exercise where I implement Rust standard library features in Go
+A learning exercise where I implement types and functions from Rust in Go, because I like Rust and want Go to be more like it.